jpsdr/x265/doc/reST/cli.rst

 	Default 1.0.
 	**Range of values:** 0.0 to 3.0

+.. option:: --aq-strength-edge <float>
+	Adjust the strength of the adaptive quantization offsets only for edge mode 4 and 5.

+	Default aq-strength value.

 .. option:: --aq-bias-strength <float>

 	Adjust the strength of dark scene bias in AQ modes 3 and 5.
 Setting this to 0 will disable the dark scene bias, meaning modes will be equivalent to their unbiased counterparts (2 and 4).

 	Default 1.0.

+.. option:: --aq-bias-strength-edge <float>

+	Adjust the strength of dark scene bias in AQ mode 5.

+	Default aq-bias-strength value.

 .. option:: --sbrc --no-sbrc

 	To enable and disable segment based rate control.Segment duration depends on the keyframe interval specified.
 If unspecified, default keyframe interval will be used.

 	Default: disabled.

 .. option:: --aq-auto <int>

 	Configure auto-AQ mode.

 	0: Disabled (default), <>0: Enabled.
 	  - Bit 1: If set to 1, enable hysteresis.
 	  - Bit 2: If set to 1, enable HDR mode => don't use biased mode on auto-AQ.